Engee documentation

 fmt=:png, aspect_ratio=:equal )

-We solved a simple equation on an L-shaped computational grid, which we defined using a function we wrote.
-In addition, since we used sparse matrices, our problem should solve faster and take less memory than with dense (regular) matrices, so we theoretically get the ability to solve many times larger problems.
+We solved a simple equation on an L-shaped calculation grid, which was set using a function we wrote.
+In addition, since we used sparse matrices, our task should be solved faster and take up less memory than when using dense (conventional) matrices, thus, theoretically, we get the opportunity to solve many times larger tasks.